strimzi/strimzi-kafka-operator/TESTING.md

 | oauth           | Execute tests which use OAuth                                                      |
 | helm            | Execute tests which use Helm for deploy cluster operator                           |

 For some reasons, your Kubernetes cluster doesn't support for example Network Policies or NodePort services.
 In that case, you can easily skip these tests with `-DexcludeGroups=networkpolicies,nodeport` property.

-There is also a mvn profile for most of the groups, but we suggest to use profile with id `all` (default) and then include or exclued specific groups.
+There is also a mvn profile for most of the groups, but we suggest to use profile with id `all` (default) and then include or exclude specific groups.

 All available test groups are listed in [Constants](https://github.com/strimzi/strimzi-kafka-operator/blob/master/systemtest/src/main/java/io/strimzi/systemtest/Constants.java) class.

 ## Environment variables

 We can configure our system tests with several environment variables, which are loaded before test execution.
 All environment variables can be seen in [Environment](https://github.com/strimzi/strimzi-kafka-operator/blob/master/systemtest/src/main/java/io/strimzi/systemtest/Environment.java) class:

 | Name                      | Description                                                                          | Default                                          |
 | :-----------------------: | :----------------------------------------------------------------------------------: | :----------------------------------------------: |